Young Entrepreneur Elevator-Pitch

 Competitor’s hypotheticals must be original or be a significant improvement or change in something that already exists.
 Care should be taken as not to violate copyright or trademark assignments.

-The “Elevator Pitch” presented during the YEEPTM finals must be limited to 2 minutes, 30 seconds.
+The “Elevator Pitch” presented during the YEEPTM finals is typically limited to 1 minute, 30 seconds.

 Here’s How Community Stakeholders Can Support YEEPTM Competitions